xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 Once your team members have accepted the invitations, the **Users** section will display their names, email addresses, and roles.

+> Notes:
+>
 > After joining your organization, their roles are users by default.
-You can update their permission on the User's detail page.
+You can update their permission on the **User's detail** page.

 ### Remove an existing User